top of page

 You can always contact us if you would like a more intense workshop targeted for your group.

-Día de los niños – April 30 is commemorated as the national day of the child and many Latinos honor our children with festivals, games, dance, and activities that provide ways for children to learn about our traditions and have fun.
+Día de los niños – April 30 is commemorated as the national day of the child and many Latinos honor our children with festivals, games, dance, and activities that provide ways for children to learn about their heritage while having fun.
 Join in the family fun celebration this year.

 Here are a few sobremesas to explore how you can celebrate this special day.

 Cinco de mayo – The Battle of Puebla is actually celebrated in the US more than in Mexico but it is a very important date in Mexico’s history.
 It marks a small victory over the French by an army of peasants half the size of the French troops.
-If the French had won the future of the US might have been changed because it would have freed them to help the US war effort and the Confederates could have beaten the North.
-Our county could have been very different.
+If the French had won the future of the U.S. might have been changed because it would have freed them to help the U.S. war effort and the Confederates could have beaten the North.
+Our country could have been very different.
 View our sobremesa to learn more.

 Día de muertos – This celebration is based on the mix of indigenous and the Catholic tradition of All Souls Day.
 We see painted faces, costumes, altars, and whole cemeteries decorated for those who have passed and who are honored and celebrated.
 Learn more about the holiday here.

 El nacimiento – Setting up a nativity scene in many Latino homes is just as important as setting up a Christmas tree.
-It is usually put up on December 16 with the baby being put into the manger on Christmas Eve and the Three Kings coming in on January 5.
+In the U.S. nativities are displayed as early as Friday after Thanksgiving Day with the baby being placed in the manger on Christmas Eve and the Three Kings arriving on January 6.

 Cumpleaños – Birthdays are marked at every age and because families are so important within our culture they are celebrated wholeheartedly.
-Find out about traditions and how birthdays make many fun times for families and friends.
+Find out about traditions and how birthdays make fun times for families and friends.
+Learn about the piñata that we love to break at birthday parties.

 Quniceanera – In the US it’s sweet sixteen but in our culture fifteen is the age that is celebrated.
 It’s the year that traditionally shared with the world that a young girl has come of age and transitions from childhood to womanhood.
 There are damas, chambelanes, padrinos and madrinas and the father is the one who introduces his little girl to society and dances her first dance with the honoree.